jitsi/handbook/docs/dev-guide/configuration.md

 Whether to enable stats collection or not in the `TraceablePeerConnection`.
-This can be useful for debugging purposes (post-processing/analysis of the webrtc stats) as it is done in the jitsi-meet-torture bandwidth estimation tests.
+This can be useful for debugging purposes (post-processing/analysis of the WebRTC stats) as it is done in the jitsi-meet-torture bandwidth estimation tests.

 ```javascript